kodebaper/starter/content/about.md

 >> ***PERSONAL CONTENT***
-***- This is my personal site, any opinions expressed here are my own, and do not necessary reflect opinions or positions of my employer.***
+***- This is my site, any opinions expressed here are my own and do not necessarily reflect the opinions or positions of my employer.***

 >### HALLO!

-Before i start let me introduce myself, My name is **DIMAS SETIYADI, A.Md.T., S.Kom.**  27 years old, i graduated from faculty of Informatics Engineering University of Nusa Mandiri, in this year.
-And i will to continue study Master of Computer Science at IPB University…Inshaa Allah 😄
+Before I start let me introduce myself, My name is **DIMAS SETIYADI, A.Md.T., S.Kom.** 27 years old, and I graduated with a Diploma and Bachelor's degree from the Faculty of Computer Engineering University of Bina Sarana Informatika and Faculty Informatics Engineering University of Nusa Mandiri, this year.
+And I will to continue study Master of Computer Science at IPB University…Inshaa Allah 😄

->> My technical work spans Backend Engineer, virtual machines and deployment tools.
+>> My technical work spans Backend Engineer, virtual machines, and deployment tools.

-currently my top priority is to be putting together research for my Master of Computer Science further education and then i’m focusing to developing mobile application and learn flutter programming language.
+currently, my top priority is to be putting together research for my Master of Computer Science further education and then I’m focusing on developing mobile applications and learning Flutter programming language.

 >### EDUCATION

 * D3 Computer Technology
 * S1 Informatic Engineering
 * S2 (on the way InshaaAllah 😅)

 >### TEACHING EXPERIENCE
 * GPS Tracking Instructor in Indonesia Special Police Force (Korps Brimob Polri)